 SciNet is a consortium for High-Performance Computing consisting of researchers at the University of Toronto and its associated hospitals.
-SciNet has two main clusters, the General Purpose Cluster (GPC) and the Tightly Coupled System (TCS)
+SciNet has two main clusters:

-- The GPC has 3,780 Nehalem nodes with 8 cpus (2.5GHz) and 16GB RAM per node.
-One quarter of the GPC is interconnected with Infiniband, the rest with gigabit ethernet. - The TCS has 104 nodes.
-The nodes each have 32 Power 6 cores (4.7GHz) and 128GB RAM, and are connected by Infiniband.
+- The General Purpose Cluster (GPC) has 3,780 Nehalem nodes with 8 cpus (2.5GHz) and 16GB RAM per node.
+One quarter of the GPC is interconnected with InfiniBand, the rest with gigabit ethernet. - The Tightly Coupled System (TCS) has 104 'fat' nodes.
+The nodes each have 32 Power 6 cores (4.7GHz) and 128GB RAM, and are connected by InfiniBand.